Dobroslav Paraga: Career

 Paraga and the HSP had had hopes of becoming the major political factor before the 1992 presidential and parliamentary elections, but those hopes did not materialise.
-The HSP did enter the Croatian Parliament and Paraga came fourth among presidential candidates, but it was clear that the party was far from its target.
+The HSP entered the Croatian Parliament, winning five seats but Paraga came fourth among presidential candidates, winning 5.4% of the vote.
 Another blow came in the form of high treason charges against Paraga and his associate Anto Đapić, who were stripped of their parliamentary immunity.
 Those charges were ultimately dropped, but the most serious blow for Paraga came when Đapić turned against him and took over the leadership of the HSP at the 1993 party convention in Kutina.
 Paraga accused Đapić of being in cahoots with Tuđman and tried to retrieve party leadership in court.

 Modern activity

 Following the failure of the effort and second split with fellow party members, in 1995 Paraga founded a party called Croatian Party of Rights 1861, claiming to be the true descendant of the 19th century party in Austria-Hungary.